+Custodial parent.
 Under the special rule, the parent who had custody of the child for the greater part of the year (the custodial parent) is generally treated as the parent who provided more than half of the child's support.
-This parent is usually allowed to claim the exemption for the child if the other exemption tests are met.
-However, see Noncustodial Parent, later.
+This parent is usually allowed to claim the exemption for the child if the other dependency tests are met.
+However, see Noncustodial parent, later.